-CRS obligations of a Reporting Financial Institution (FI), when establishing the tax residency of its customers in relation to the New Account procedures
+What are the obligations under the CRS Standard (CRS) of a Reporting Financial Institution (FI) to establish the tax residency of its customers in relation to the New Account procedures?

 We have often been asked what the obligations under the Common Reporting Standard (CRS) of a Reporting Financial Institution (FI) to establish the tax residency of its customers in relation to the New Account procedures are.
 In the outline below attention is given to OECD’s FAQ (June 2016) Section II - VII, Due Diligence Requirements, i.e. we are focussing on questions concerning “natural persons”.